mavlink/mavlink-devguide/en/guide/xml_schema.md

 The broad structure for MAVLink XML files is given below.

+> [!NOTE]
-> **Note** If you're creating a custom dialect file your file structure should be similar to the one below (but may omit any/all sections).
+> If you're creating a custom dialect file your file structure should be similar to the one below (but may omit any/all sections).

 ```xml
 <?xml version="1.0"?>